staa566-csu/ggplot2-brendo61-byte/README.md

 - Readers can find the raw WAV files at `../ggplot2-brendo61-byte/speaker_samples`
 - The FFT files are can be found at `../ggplot2-brendo61-byte/fft_data`

+# Conclusion

+For these speakers being in an unfinished basement their response is rather good.
+For both speakers it can be seen that there is some instability around the cross-over point and this is to be expected.
+Center channel has a wider amplitude in the 4kHz-10kHz range while in the same band the right channel is very linear.
+Both speakers begin dropping past 10kHz a more aggressively then desired.

+Overall both speakers designs show solid frequency responses and will within tolerance for proper digital EQ to fix.